Advertiser Disclosure

 Using credit cards that earn Chase Ultimate Rewards lets you redeem points for paid flights through the Chase Travel Portal.
 The portal is powered by Expedia, and it lets travelers book flights on any airline and any route — just search for it on the portal.

-Each Ultimate Rewards-earning card has a different set point value when redeeming for paid flights: a Chase Sapphire Reserve® cardholder can redeem at 1.5 cents per point, while Chase Sapphire Preferred® Card members can redeem at 1.25 cents per point, and Chase Freedom® cardholders redeem at 1 cent per point.
+Each Ultimate Rewards-earning card has a different set point value when redeeming for select paid flights through Points Boost: a Chase Sapphire Reserve® cardholder can redeem at up to 2 cents per point, while Chase Sapphire Preferred® Card members can redeem at up to 1.5 cents per point (up to 1.75 points for premium cabin tickets), and Chase Freedom® cardholders redeem at 1 cent per point.

 Do keep in mind that tickets booked through the Chase Travel Portal still earn points like any other paid ticket.
 So Chase Sapphire Reserve® cardholders should consider booking JetBlue and Southwest tickets through the portal to save time and points.